 Praying over a long period of time without seeing an answer can be discouraging.
 We have all been there.
-Yet Jesus, again and again, tells us to always pray, and not give up.
+Yet Jesus, again and again, tells us to always pray and not give up.
 He was well aware how easily we get discouraged.
-This is why he warns us, not to give in to our flesh, but to continue praying.
+This is why he warns us, not to give in to our flesh, but to continue praying persistently.
 So, have we fallen into the trap of giving into our flesh and given up praying?

 “Name it, claim it”

-Despite Jesus’ teaching to not give up praying, and despite the testimony of great men and women in the Bible, some strange practices have crept into the Church today.
+Despite Jesus’ teaching to pray persistently, and despite the testimony of great men and women in the Bible, some strange practices have crept into the Church today.